Timesheet tracking has been around for years. Punch cards, clocking in and out, ID forms, paper forms, Excel — we’ve seen every variant.

-Using Excel is a step in the right direction: employees fill their timesheets out on their own, and they reduce paper waste since they are electronic.
-But, Excel sheets have their own set of problems.
+Using Excel is a step in the right direction — employees fill their timesheets out on their own, and they reduce paper waste since they are electronic.
+But Excel sheets have their own set of problems.

 - Excel doesn’t include the technology to check and verify your timesheet.
 If you accidentally input the wrong hours and miss the mistake, Excel can’t warn you that you’ve done so.

 - This results in what we call “inbox flooding.”
-The manager now has 2 emails with seemingly the same document.
+The manager now has two emails with seemingly the same document.
 If multiple employees do this, the manager’s inbox is quickly flooded with messages, burying urgent emails under less important ones.

 - If the manager accidentally clicks the first attachment (the incorrect one), your paycheck may be unexpectedly smaller.

 So how can we prevent this?
-All of this is easily avoidable if you use intuitive software that catches mistakes, allows you to edit, and doesn’t require email.
+All of this is easily avoidable if you use intuitive software that catches mistakes, allows you to edit, and doesn’t require an email.

 Electronic Timesheet Tracking

-Companies in the 21st century need to automate processes to increase efficiency and reduce paper waste.
-Those who fail to digitize risk obsolescence and expose themselves to far nimbler competitors.
+Companies in the 21st century need to automate processes to increase efficiency and reduce paper waste — those who fail to digitize risk obsolescence and expose themselves to far nimbler competitors.